RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 Saderup next contends that enforcement of the judgment against him violates his right of free speech and expression under the First Amendment.
 He raises a difficult issue, which we address below.&hellip;

 As the trial court found, Saderup's portraits of The Three Stooges are expressive works and not an advertisement for or endorsement of a product.
-Although his work was done for financial gain, "[t]he First Amendment is not limited to those who publish without charge....
-[An expressive activity] does not lose its constitutional protection because it is undertaken for profit." ([*Guglielmi v.
-Spelling-Goldberg Productions* (1979) (*Guglielmi*)](http://scholar.google.com/scholar_case?case=3956106467746132778).)
+Although his work was done for financial gain, "the First Amendment is not limited to those who publish without charge &hellip; [An expressive activity] does not lose its constitutional protection because it is undertaken for profit." [*Guglielmi v.
+Spelling-Goldberg Productions*][guglielmi] (CA 1979).

 The tension between the right of publicity and the First Amendment is highlighted by recalling the two distinct, commonly acknowledged purposes of the latter.
-First, "'to preserve an uninhibited marketplace of ideas' and to repel efforts to limit the '"uninhibited, robust and wideopen" debate on public issues.'" [*Guglielmi*](http://scholar.google.com/scholar_case?case=3956106467746132778).
+First, "to preserve an uninhibited marketplace of ideas and to repel efforts to limit the uninhibited, robust and wideopen debate on public issues." [*Guglielmi*][guglielmi].
 Second, to foster a "fundamental respect for individual development and self-realization.
 The right to self-expression is inherent in any political system which respects individual dignity.
 Each speaker must be free of government restraint regardless of the nature or manner of the views expressed unless there is a compelling reason to the contrary."

 The right of publicity has a potential for frustrating the fulfillment of both these purposes.
 Because celebrities take on public meaning, the appropriation of their likenesses may have important uses in uninhibited debate on public issues, particularly debates about culture and values.
 And because celebrities take on personal meanings to many individuals in the society, the creative appropriation of celebrity images can be an important avenue of individual expression.
 As one commentator has stated: